Ali-Fattahian/instagram-clone/README.md

 ### Description

 Instagram website clone build with Django.
-This project was made to be as close as possible to Instagram website, however a few features are missing that are planned to be added later.
+This project was made to be as close as possible to Instagram website, however a few features are missing that are planned to be added later. `Note: You might see a phishing warning when entering the website, I have sent a report to google explaining the situation.`

 ### Features